 If tea is not for you or you’re looking for something a little more exciting for your taste buds, coconut water is also a great option.

 Foods you’ll want to avoid are alcohol and caffeine, inflammatory foods like processed and packaged foods, and foods high in trans fats; and finally, try to limit your intake of added sugars.

 Though there is much more to learn about the causes of AMD and how to treat the disease, experts can agree on one thing: it definitely develops due to inflammation.
 Consuming a diet that can help you to regulate inflammation in the body is especially important when you have AMD.
 It’s also the key to preventing it.

-Finally we come to our final of the three: glaucoma.
-According to the World Health Organization, glaucoma is the leading cause of blindness.
+Finally, we come to our final of the three: glaucoma.
 Glaucoma can be a scary disease because if not monitored and treated correctly, it will cause blindness.

 The best way to prevent glaucoma is to consume a diet rich in carotenoids.
-Carotenoids are what gives vegetables their pigments.
-These carotenoids make it easier for our eyes to absorb vitamin A, which as you know is essential to our eye’s health.
+Carotenoids are what give vegetables their pigments.
+These carotenoids make it easier for our eyes to absorb vitamin A, which is essential to our eye’s health.

-Foods high in carotenoids will help to regulate the pressure in the eye and drain out fluid.
-The best foods include anything that has a really nice pigment such as carrots, sweet bell peppers, sweet potatoes, tomatoes and dark leafy greens.
+Foods high in carotenoids will help regulate the pressure in the eye and drain the fluid.
+The best foods include anything that has a really nice pigment such as carrots, sweet bell peppers, sweet potatoes, tomatoes, and dark leafy greens.